Query Rewriting Pipeline

 Formal Verification

-product – has a machine-checked proof in the ProvSQL Lean 4
+in the ProvSQL Lean 4 library.
+The unified

-database d, evaluating q against the annotated semantics
+d, evaluating q against the annotated semantics and

 representation yields the same result as evaluating the